March 2, 2020

 John Welsford's Pathfinder design is, to my eye, elegant, beautiful and purpose-designed for boat-camp-cruising.

 Now, having said I think the design is great looking boat, there is one element of the design I would like to change.
 The lug yawl sail plan includes a jib, lug main and mizzen.
 This is a fine rig but to my eye the plan is too "busy."
-Here is the lug yawl sail plan:

 What I want to do is rig Gardens of Fenwick as a balance lug yawl.
 My experience with the Goat Island Skiff's balance lug has been eye-opening for its simplicity and performance.
 Rigging GoF as a balance lug yawl would simplify several aspects of not only sailing but of building the boat.
 Without the jib, the bowsprit, roller furler, jib-sheet and stays are unnecessary.
 The balance lug yawl has fewer sail control lines to adjust while sailing.
 It seems to me the balance lug yawl is a good sail-plan for the Pathfinder.